 Progressive dial mode calls one customer for every available agent.
 Whereas predictive dial modes use algorithms based on average call lengths and more to automate calls, in progressive dial modes, the agent must indicate that they are ready for the call to be made.

-This post provides more insight into dialing modes.
+This page provides more insight into dialing modes.

 Interactive Voice Response (IVR)